The mass of the exo-Venus Gliese 12 b, as revealed by HARPS-N, ESPRESSO, and CARMENES: Data

 Gliese 12 has been observed extensively, as described by \citet{Dholakia2024} and \citet{Kuzuhara2024}.
 In this work, we use transit data from \tess, \cheops, MuSCAT2, MuSCAT3, and long-term photometry from ASAS-SN, LCOGT, TJO, and E-EYE.

 The Transiting Exoplanet Survey Satellite \citep[\tess;][]{Ricker2015, Ricker2021} has observed Gliese 12 in a total of five sectors, each being approximately 27\,d long.
-Four of these sectors were previously presented by \citet{Dholakia2024}, totalling around 135\,d of coverage.
+Four of these sectors were previously presented by \citet{Dholakia2024} and \citet{Kuzuhara2024}, totalling around 135\,d of coverage.
 The orbital period of Gliese 12\,b was initially ambiguous, as the first few sectors of \tess data were consistent with periods of 12.76 or 25.52\,d.
 Ultimately, in sectors 42, 43, 57, and 70, a total of five transits were identified, leading to the confirmation of a planetary orbital period of $\sim$12.76\,d.

 Gliese 12 was observed again in \tess sector 84, the first sector of Cycle 7, between 2024 October 01 and 2024 October 26 (BJD 2460584.50 -- BJD 2460609.50).
-These data were released after the publication of \citet{Dholakia2024}, and 2 additional transits events were captured.
+These data were released after the publication of \citet{Dholakia2024} and \citet{Kuzuhara2024}, and two additional transits events were captured.
 These data were taken using CCD 3 on camera 1.
 In all, the data span approximately 105\,d.
+We used the PDCSAP data, downloaded from the MAST portal\footnote{\url{https://mast.stsci.edu/}}.